The Las Vegas Valley Soaring Association is a not-for-profit sport glider club dedicated to furthering the sport of

 Members are expected to become involved in the complete operation of the club, from running the flight operations to maintaining the equipment.
 Each member, after a short familiarization period, may be assigned a duty dependent upon his or her skills and abilities.
 Flight duties such as flight instructors and tow pilots are assigned only after strict requirements are met to ensure that we have the best available.

-The club currently owns a two-place Schweizer 2-33A, a two-place Blanik L-23, a single place Schweizer 1-26D for basic training, and two Laister Nuggets for cross country soaring.
+The club currently owns a two-place Schweizer 2-33A, a two-place Blanik L-23, a single place Schweizer 1-26D, and a Laister L-15 Nugget for cross country soaring.
 We have a Schweizer 2-32 on lease-back for training and rides.
 We also own a Piper Pawnee tow plane.
 There are another 15 or so gliders that are privately owned by our members and the fleet continues to grow.
 The Southern Nevada area provides some of the best soaring conditions in the Southwest, and the club operates 52 weekends a year.
 The soaring experience at Jean varies with the season.
 We have good ridge soaring and wave flying in the winter months when the winds are from the SouthWest and strong thermal action from March to November with long cross-country flights possible from May to September.
 Many of the members have made cross-country trips exceeding 400 miles.

 We are a club dedicated to furthering the sport of soaring and welcome all who share our interest or would like to learn in a cooperative club environment where the work and fun is shared by all.